h-escoffier/WILDkCAT/README.md

 ### `retrieve_kcat.py`
 - If multiple enzymes are provided, searches UniProt for catalytic activity.
+- If multiple catalytic enzymes are identified, store all.
 - When multiple enzymes are found, computes identity percentages relative to the identified catalytic enzyme.
 - Applies Arrhenius correction to values within the appropriate pH range.
 - For rows with multiple scores, selects: